14 Things You Should Be Buying at Target

 “If you’re still working from home and you’re tired of using your coffee table as a desk space, you can find affordable pieces at Target,” says Ramhold.
 “While they may not become heirloom pieces, you can find solid pieces to outfit your home office that won’t break the bank.”
 Target has a variety of affordable furniture options for the new post–COVID-19 lifestyle.
 The furniture will help you make the best of the situation in style.
 Make sure you know the best time of year to buy cheap finds including discounted furniture.

 Other great grocery-section finds at Target are condiments.
 Expert taste testers at Consumer Reports found that the Market Pantry Ketchup is just as full-flavored as Heinz.
 And the Market Pantry Mayonnaise, which rivaled Hellmann’s in taste and texture, costs 25 percent less.
 While these products are best to buy at Target, the store isn’t the cheapest for everything.
-Check out these things to buy on Amazon that are cheaper than what you’ll find at Target.

 A Consumer Reports survey found that Target’s drug prices beat out chain giants like CVS, Rite Aid, and Walgreens.
 The generic version of Advil at Target, by the Up & Up brand, costs about $2.19 for 100 capsules—compared to $1.59 for a 50 ct for Rite Aid’s store brand, per Consumer Reports.
 Similarly, prices at Target for Aleve and Allegra 24-hour are less than those at Walgreens and Rite Aid.
 Even prescriptions are cheaper at Target.
 Consumer Reports found that generic prescription drugs, such as certain diabetes drugs and antidepressants, could cost as little as $4 for a 30-day supply.
 Check out these other things you should avoid buying at the drugstore.

 Sipping vino from a box doesn’t seem so odd when you pay $5 a bottle.
 Target’s boxed wine, Wine Cube, comes in a three-liter box that is equal to four regular bottles, Delish reports.
 Unfortunately, you can’t find this product for sale in every Target due to restrictions in individual states.
-Don’t miss these things you aren’t buying at Target, but should be.

 Target is a major player in the toy store arena—especially when it comes to the holiday season.
 CBS News reports that the store’s $10 off coupons, combined with the Target coupon app, could offer as much as 40 to 50 percent off toys.
 “Target is really good at predicting the hot toys for Christmas and pricing them lower than the competition,” Kyle James of Rather-Be-Shopping told gobankingrates.com.
 “They know once they get shoppers in the toy aisle, they’re probably going to buy other stuff at full price.
 So, if your child asks for a popular and thus hard-to-find toy this Christmas, be sure to check Target first.”
 After checking the toys out, read up on the history of Target’s mascot, Bullseye.